syncfusion-content/blazor-docs/blazor/pdfviewer-2/accessibility.md

 ---
 layout: post
-title: Keyboard accessibility in Blazor SfPdfViewer Component | Syncfusion&reg;
+title: Keyboard accessibility in Blazor SfPdfViewer | Syncfusion&reg;
 description: Checkout and learn here all about Keyboard accessibility in Syncfusion&reg; Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer